marwinsteiner/hyperopter/feature-contracts/Level-5/recommendation.md

-Yes, it makes more sense to consolidate all loss functions into a single file with a shared base class.
-Here's the analysis:

 # Loss Functions Implementation Analysis

 ## Current Structure Issues
 1. File Proliferation
-   - Creating separate files for each loss function would lead to 8+ new files
+   - Creating separate files for each loss function would lead to 6+ new files
    - Unnecessary complexity in project structure
    - More difficult to maintain and navigate